scda/pageviews/README.md

 The structure of this Cassandra database will be set up as follows: Within the one keyspace *pageviewkeyspace* there are multiple tables.
 Per calendar day that data is written to it, one table will be created with the name *t${DATE}* (with the *date* in the format *yyyymmdd* e.g. *t20170328*).
 Within that table there are multiple columns, namely *time, url, calls*. *time* is an integer between 0 and 23 indicating the hour of the day. *url* is a string of the url that has been called. *calls* is an integer indicating the number of calls that have happened on the respective *url*. *time* and *url* form the Primary Key together, where *time* is the partition key and *url* is a clustering column (see the CQL documentation link above).
 If a new set of data is written to the table containing the same *time* and *url* values as one of the existing entries, the existing entry will be updated to match the new entry.
 Therefore no duplication will occur.

 ## Reader ##
 The reader is again a Java application like the generator.
 It can be run via some IDE like IntelliJ or Eclipse, but can also be easily packaged via Maven and run on the command line.
 It uses the Datastax API to connect to and read from the Cassandra Database.
-It reads the outputs on the tables that contain the outputs of the stream and batch processing respective to the given input parameters.
+It reads the outputs on the tables that contain the outputs of the batch processing respective to the given input parameters.

 As mentioned before the application can be run from the command line.
 When working from inside the project's home directory the following commands will start it:
 ```bash